isomerpages/mlaw-corp/_covid19/06-I-faq-proceedings-before-determination.md

 ---
 ### FAQs for Proceedings before an Assessor and Assessor’s Determinations ###

-Important note: If you have specific questions on the rental relief assessors, such as the grounds for which a landlord may submit an application for assessment and the process for assessment, please click [here](https://www.mlaw.gov.sg/covid19-relief/faq/rental-relief) for the FAQs.
+<u>Important note:</u> If you have specific questions on the rental relief assessors, such as the grounds for which a landlord may submit an application for assessment and the process for assessment, please click [here](https://www.mlaw.gov.sg/covid19-relief/faq/rental-relief) for the FAQs.

 **1. Who are the Assessors?**
 *	The Assessors are qualified lawyers, public accountants, chartered accountants with at least 3 years’ working experience, or persons who have at least 3 years working experience in or relating to law, accountancy, finance, business management, building and construction or architecture.